mtilerisoy/FinalAssignment/README.md

 - **process_data.py:** Contains the functions for preprocessing images into PyTorch tensors suitable for model training, and postprocessing model predictions back into image format.

-- **analyze.ipynb** This notebook has the necessary functions to visualize, analyze, and process a pretrained model.
+- **analyze.ipynb** This notebook has the necessary functions to load, visualize the segmentation, analyze the parameters, and process a pre-trained model.

 ## Command Line Arguments